kxtools/kx-map-studio/README.md

   <img src="images/kxmapstudio_logo.png" alt="KX Map Studio Logo">
 </p>

+**From the creators of KX Tools, KX Map Studio is the definitive, open-source desktop application for Guild Wars 2 players to easily create, edit, and manage their in-game marker routes!
+Explore all our projects at [kxtools.xyz](https://kxtools.xyz).**

 > ⚠️ **Early Access Notice (v0.1.0):** This is an **early release** and is still under active development.
 It has not been thoroughly tested, and certain features may not work reliably. **Large marker files may cause issues**, and stability is not guaranteed yet.

 ---